ConnorSlamowitz/Connor-Slamowitz/_posts/2020-12-5-introducing-connor.md

 title: Welcome
 ---

 This is the official portfolio for Connor Slamowitz.
 I was born in Glen Allen, Virginia, a suburb of Richmond.
 I currently reside in Chapel Hill, North Carolina where I study Materials Science in the Department of Applied Physical Sciences.
 I work under [Prof. Scott Warren](http://2d-lab.com/) studying the fundamental mechanisms of next-generation battery components.
-One day I hope to implement grid-scale storage solutions for to create a carbon-negative society.
+My interests lie in the adoption of interdisciplinary sciences to solve ...
+Blah

 ### Mission

-Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
-Poole, and every theme built on it (like Hyde here) includes the following:
+One day I hope to implement grid-scale storage solutions for to create a carbon-negative society.

 * Complete Jekyll setup included (layouts, config, [404](/404), [RSS feed](/atom.xml), posts, and [example page](/about))
 * Mobile friendly design and development